lulu3202/LangGraph_101/README.md

 # LangGraph_101 - Chatbot with LangGraph and LangChain

 ## Purpose

-This project demonstrates building a simple chatbot using Langgraph and LangChain libraries.
-It leverages the Gemma2-9b-It language model from Groq for generating responses and Langgraph for managing the chatbot's conversational flow.
+This project demonstrates building a simple chatbot using LangGraph and LangChain libraries.
+It leverages the Gemma2-9b-It language model from Groq for generating responses and LangGraph for managing the chatbot's conversational flow.

 ## Structure
 The code is structured into four main parts: